dasabuvir, ombitasvir, paritaprevir, and ritonavir

 What should I discuss with my healthcare provider before taking this medicine?

-You should not use Viekira if you are allergic to dasabuvir, ombitasvir, paritaprevir, or ritonavir, or:
+You should not use Viekira if you are allergic to dasabuvir, ombitasvir, paritaprevir, or ritonavir, or if:

 If you take Viekira with ribavirin: There may be other reasons you should not take this combination treatment.
 Tell your doctor about all your medical conditions.

 Some medicines can interact with Viekira and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may need to change your treatment plan if you use:

 efavirenz (Atripla, Sustiva);